 Check tire tread depth and the date codes on the sidewalls.
 The tires may look fantastic and be a selling point of the car, but if they show an expired date code they can be unsafe on the road; you will need to consider the cost of replacement into the selling price.

 Much of the allure of a collector vehicle is the paint and bodywork.
 While original paint in great condition is the gold standard, a good professional respray is nothing to keep you from spending your money.
 Just do your research to learn how a repaint affects the value before making an offer.

 If you’ve gotten this far and you’re thinking, “What did I get myself into?” take a deep breath and rest easy.
-Hiring a professional to perform the vehicle inspection can remove a great deal of the stress and guess work.
+Hiring a professional to perform the vehicle inspection can remove a great deal of the stress and guesswork.
 Ask around for a local expert that can spend a little time and produce some documentation on the car’s condition.
 The cost will seem insignificant if you are buying a $50,000 car that is only worth $45,000 or less.
-Imagine if the numbers are more polarizing, which happens all the time.

-In a technology-driven world where speed, efficiency and convenience are often the benchmarks for value and performance, we can easily lose sight of the fact that the journey really is the destination.
-I think automobile enthusiasts understand this better than most; our passion literally takes us places.
+In a technology-driven world where speed, efficiency, and convenience are often the benchmarks for value and performance, we can easily lose sight of the fact that the journey really is the destination.
+Automobile enthusiasts understand this better than most; our passion literally takes us places.

 We hope you find your perfect collectible car, but even if you don’t, enjoy the ride.